ActiveThis profile is actively maintained

-There are various levels of concern for the environment here, from the original stages of production, to the processing and transportation of the oil.
+There are various levels of concern for the environment, from the original stages of production, to the processing and transportation of the oil.

 - The toxic waste run off has had detrimental effects on the surrounding environment.
 In short, the pipeline could pollute air and water supplies and harm migratory birds, fish, and other wildlife.

 - The path of the pipeline crosses the Sanhills of Nebraska, which is the largest wetland ecosystem in the United States, as well as the Ogallala Aquifer, which is one of the largest reserves of fresh water in the world.

 - Some of the pipeline will also cross an active earthquake zone with a magnitude of 4.3 as has happened in 2002.
 It is argued that TransCanada applied to the U.S. government to use thinner steel and pump at higher pressures than normal.
 Meaning, a leak is not out of the question.
 More information.